stat6250-s17/course-questions-wiki/week-03/README.md

 [recipe_for_printing_values (from Week 3 Overview)]
-- Question (hhu9−stat6250): I see sometimes too many variables lead to dislocation in output, How to deal with it?
+- Question (hhu9−stat6250): I see sometimes too many variables lead to dislocation in output, How to deal with it.